jwaldrip/react-infinite-pane/README.md

 $ npm i -d && npm test
 ```

+## Todo

+- [ ] Tests. **Status: Currently the scroll state is difficult to test with JSDOM.
+Looking into using an actual browser environment to test.

 ## Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/jwaldrip/react-infinite-pane/issues)